Dietrich Bonhoeffer’s life and ethics

 Furthermore, in Romans 13 Paul says that ‘it is necessary’ that Christians should obey their rulers since the rulers are ‘God’s servant for your good’.
 This suggests that all civil disobedience, let alone violent resistance to rulers, is unbiblical.

 Barth & Bonhoeffer’s Neo-Orthodox view of the Bible.
 If the Bible were the perfect word of God, knowing God’s will would be a simple matter of following what the Bible says.
-However, Bonhoeffer followed Karl Barth’s view, Neo-Orthodoxy; that scripture is human influenced and thus not the perfect word of God.
+However, Bonhoeffer followed Karl Barth’s view of the Bible, Neo-Orthodoxy; that scripture is human influenced and thus not the perfect word of God.
+However, the Bible’s effect on us can be the word of God.
 Approaching the Bible with humility and meditating on it in a community of believers can create an encounter with Jesus.
-The Bible’s effect on us can be the word of God.
 The will of God is not the stale set of ancient ethical rules written in the Bible, it is alive in a Christian community.
 Each day and situation requires a renewed attempt to understand the will of God.

 Finkenwalde was an example of an attempt to create such a community.
 Bonhoeffer told his students to meditate daily on the bible, not in original translations, not reading theological commentaries, not even focused on its literal meaning, but just trying to hear God speaking through it.
 This was best done in a community such as that at Finkenwalde where the seminarians all meditated on the same bible verses.

 “We want to meet Christ in his Word.
 We turn to the text in our desire to hear what it is that he wants to give us and teach us today through his Word.”